Synthetixio/synthetix/docs/contracts/FeePool.md

 * `getLastFeeWithdrawal(address _claimingAddress)`: Returns from [FeePoolEternalStorage](FeePoolEternalStorage.md) the id of the fee period during which the given address last withdrew fees.
 * `getPenaltyThresholdRatio()`: Computes the target issuance ratio plus a bit of slop.
 Is equivalent to `synthetixState.issuanceRatio * (1 + TARGET_THRESHOLD)`.
 NOTE: the address of synthetixState is computed with the indirection `synthetix.synthetixState()`, but the fee pool contract already has a copy of the address in its own `synthetixState` variable.
 * `_setLastFeeWithdrawal(address _claimingAddress, uint _feePeriodID)`: Stores into [FeePoolEternalStorage](FeePoolEternalStorage.md) the id of the fee period during which this address last withdrew fees.

+!!! note
-NOTE: this is erroneously in the modifiers section, should probably be next to `getLastFeeWithdrawal`.
+     `_setLastFeeWithdrawal` is erroneously in the modifiers section, should probably be next to `getLastFeeWithdrawal`.

 ## Events